 Bridging the ancient with the new, electroacoustic duo Vessels to Motherland create a music of its own breed, steering between heavy industrial and evocative ambient, navigating through seas of psychedelia, journeying with humans and robots alike.

-Their debut album, MACHINE LIEDER, is a collection of songs by machines imbued with human urges.
+MACHINE LIEDER, their debut album, is a collection of songs by machines imbued with human urges.
 Screaming out of metal shells are memories of distant worlds, cries for lost connections, dreams of a digital utopia, soliloquies on the human condition.
 A song cycle for cyborgs, it expresses the complexity of the modern world.
 It is a return to sources and a scratch dance of immortality.
 A bright whisper from the future, and a muffled scream from inside the power plant.

 Living between chaos and order, the sound of Vessels to Motherland exists in the in-between, the interzones of human experience, at the junction of methods.

-Vessels to Motherland consists of composer/producer/pianist Danica Borisavljevic, and composer/producer/violinist Nikita Yermak Morozov, based in NYC.
+Vessels to Motherland consists of composer/producer/pianist Danica Borisavljevic, and composer/producer/violinist Nikita Yermak, based in NYC.